Atlanta: Activities & Attractions

 The GA Aquarium also offers multiple classes, special events, behind the scenes tours, lectures, and travel opportunities.

-Most recently, we attended a New Years Eve Celebration at the GA Aquarium, and a Science on Tap lecture for Valentine’s Day.
+Most recently, I attended a New Years Eve Celebration at the GA Aquarium, and a Science on Tap lecture for Valentine’s Day.

 Zoo Atlanta began in 1889 when a traveling zoo went bankrupt near Atlanta, and has evolved into a effort to promote wildlife conservation and preservation around the world.
 Zoo Atlanta is accredited by the Association of Zoos & Aquariums and is a member World Association of Zoos & Aquariums.